|Nutrition Facts (per serving)|

 Regular Olive Oil: This first cousin to EVOO is more golden in color, has less of an olive taste and is better suited for cooking, baking or roasting, than extra-virgin.

-They can, if their different smoke points are kept in mind, but why would you want to waste a pricey, delicious extra-virgin olive oil on a product whose flavor will be ultimately baked out or cooked out in the end?
+You can substitute one for the other, but keep in mind they have different smoke points, but why would you want to waste a pricey, delicious extra-virgin olive oil on a product whose flavor will be ultimately baked out or cooked out in the end?
 Use regular olive oil in those situations.

-Baking with olive oil is not as strange as it sounds and has become quite the rage because of this oil's heart-healthy properties.
+Baking with olive oil is not unusual and has become quite the rage because of this oil's heart-healthy properties.
 Here are some recipes using regular olive oil:

 Dairy-Free Lemon Olive Oil Cupcakes Recipe: Here the butter is replaced with regular olive oil and brightened with lemon.

 Olive Oil and Sea Salt Crackers Recipe: These homemade crackers don't have any mysterious ingredients or unhealthy preservatives, just sea salt, olive oil, flour, baking powder, and water.
 Add fresh or dried herbs if you like.